 - Analyze your fundraising data to help you make improvements.

-- Gain a better understanding of your nonprofit’s efforts thus far.
+- Gain a better understanding of your nonprofit’s previous strategies.

-The consultant that you hire should have experience and knowledge in the areas where you need assistance.
-This is especially important because consultants can’t guarantee success.
-However, they can bring their years of experience to the table and suggest strategies that have worked in the past.
+Your professional fundraiser should have experience and knowledge in the areas where you need assistance.
+This is especially important because success can’t be guaranteed, even by the most prestigious consultants.
+What they can do is bring their years of experience to the table and suggest strategies that have worked in the past.

-When you’re looking for an experienced consultant, ask other organizations for help first.
-You may have connections that can refer you to a consultant that has provided them with good work in the past.
-Plus, asking your connections in the nonprofit industry will give you a list of consultants that have handled similar projects and nonprofits.
+When you’re looking for an experienced consultant, ask your network.
+You may have connections that can refer you to a consultant who has provided them with good work in the past.
+By asking your connections in the nonprofit industry, your list of potential consultants will include fundraisers who have handled similar projects and nonprofits.

 You can also search for fundraising organization sites to get an extensive list of consultants and consulting firms.
-The options can be overwhelming (that’s why we created a Partner Directory of consultants you can trust).
+Try Neon One’s Partner Directory of consultants you can trust.